 A 59-year-old female presented to the emergency department (ED) three days after accidental ingestion of an intact in-the-ear hearing aid.
 This is the first report of ingestion of a complete hearing aid traveling past the gastroesophageal junction.

 We report a case of a 46-year-old man who presented tachycardic, hypokalemic, and hyperglycemic after injecting testosterone obtained from Brazil.
-He developed refractory hypotension and was started on an esmolol infusion for suspected beta-agonist toxicity.
+This case illustrates a novel exposure that caused beta-agonist toxicity and was treated successfully with rapid-onset beta blocker.

 Cyproheptadine’s most common use has been in the management cold-induced urticaria.
 It is often used in primary care for its side effect of appetite stimulation.
 Recently there has been increasing interest in its use in the treatment of drug-induced serotonin syndrome.